openebs-archive/openebs-docs/docs/casengines.md

 - When you need enterprise grade storage protection features like data consistency, resiliency (RAID protection).
 - When you need to provide cross-az available volumes in Cloud or On-premise.

-Do not use cStor when you your underlying storage devices are NVMe SSDs and your applications need high performance.
+Do not use cStor when your underlying storage devices are NVMe SSDs and your applications need high performance.

 ### Ideal conditions for choosing Jiva: